Make your codebase agent ready

 The Solution

-Use a single, tool-agnostic AGENTS.md file at the project root + an agents/ directory for modular content.
+Here’s what actually works: a single AGENTS.md file at your project root, plus an agents/ directory for modular content.

 agents/